Sustainable Cooks

 Cut into 12-15 rolls.
 Pro tip: using a bread knife (aka serrated knife) will create the cleanest cuts.
 Some people use dental floss, but I am totally pro-bread knife for this step.

-Grease a 9×13 baking dish (pro tip: use the empty butter wrapper to use all up the leftover bits of butter).
-Place the rolls into the dish.
-Set aside in a warm place until the rolls have doubled in size (about 1 hour).
+Set the baking pan aside in a warm place until the rolls have doubled in size (about 1 hour depending on the temp of your kitchen).
 Looks Like: the dough will have “fluffed” up and are likely touching each other in the dish.

 Let’s Make the Frosting